Online Enquiry Form

-Acute tennis elbow can be managed by seeing your GP for pain and anti inflammatory medication or your physio for ice massage and stretching treatments.
+Acute tennis elbow can be managed by seeing your GP for pain and anti-inflammatory medication or your physiotherapist for ice massage and stretching treatments.
 In the case of chronic tennis elbow where non-surgical treatments may have failed, surgery is an option to relieve your pain and regain your strength.

 Tennis elbow may have the following symptoms: